Mystagogue/puppet-master/README.md

 // Add screenshot of require

+Whats in global scope?
+The app starts a browser for you.
+It creates the following global variables for you:

+- browser (the current puppeteer browser instance)
+- page (the first page of the current browser, browser.pages()[0])
+- log (a POJO, you can log any data to this that you want)

+These are the standard puppeteer objects.
+The page object has all the associated puppeteer methods, as does the browser.
+The log object is a plain old Javascript object (POJO).
+You can simply add any data to it you like.

+i.e log.message = "hello world!"

+For example when I use the code to log into a website, I use node mudules to reach out to the database and get the associated user record, then I log the data of that record to the log!

+The log can be read inside the output window.
+The output window can be activated by clicking the icon in the side nave menu.
+You can drag the edge to make it larger or smaller (the same is true for any section fo the app).

+// Add screenshot of output window

 There is even more than that... you can add environment variables and preload scripts as well.
 Any file you name with the extension _.env.js will become an environment variable file and any file you name with _.preload.js will become a preload script.
 You can then select them in the settings panel.
 The difference between the two is only 1 environment file can be selected at a time but you can select as many preload scripts as you like.

 // Add screenshot of settings panel